Middle Eastern cuisine: Flavorings

 Butter and clarified butter (also known as smen), also ghee, are traditionally the preferred oil to cook in.
 Also, olive oil is prevalent in Mediterranean coastal areas, where Christians use it during the Lenten and other fasts which disallow meat and dairy products. and Jews use it instead of animal fats (such as butter) to avoid combining meat and dairy products.

+Scented waters like rose water and orange flower water are frequently used in desserts, they are usually added into qatir; a syrup that is used in a significant portion of different Arab and Middle Eastern sweets, it is made by boiling sugar, scented water, and lemon juice together, the exact proportions vary by dish.

 Most regions in the Middle East use spices.
 A typical stew will include a small amount of cinnamon, nutmeg, cloves, cumin, and coriander.
 Black pepper is popular and chili peppers are used occasionally, especially as a sauce or as pickles.
 Parsley and mint are widely used in cooking and in salads.

 Thyme and thyme blends (za'atar) are common among Syria, Lebanon, Jordan, Palestine and Israel, in addition to a mixture of dried thyme and sumac (crushed sour berries) which is prevalent at breakfast with oil and bread.
 Sumac is also sprinkled over grilled meat and garlic is frequently used in many dishes and salads.

 Religious influence

-Lamb and mutton are favored meats, since pork is prohibited by both Islamic and Jewish dietary laws.
+Lamb and mutton are favored meats, since pork is prohibited by both Islamic and Jewish dietary laws, though Christian and other non Muslim or Jewish communities consume pork, and Chicken is also common in many Middle Eastern cuisines.

 Grilled meats (kebabs) are popular, with many regional varieties.
 The most popular is cubed lamb on skewers (shish kebab), and chicken that may also be grilled in the same fashion.
 Another extensive variety is kofta kebab, made from ground meat mixed with onions and spices, shaped around the skewer like a sausage and grilled.
 Kebabs are typically street or restaurant food, served with bread, salad and pickles, and are not usually prepared at home.

 Meat and vegetable stews are served with rice, bulgur, or bread.
 Kibbeh is a pie (or dumpling) made with meat and cereal.

 The most popular kibbeh is made with ground meat (typically lamb) and burghul, worked together into a dough and stuffed with minced meat fried with onion, herbs and sometimes pine nuts, or almonds and raisins, prepared as individual small dumplings (shaped like a torpedo) or sliced like a cake and baked on an oven tray with two layers of stuffed dough.